3mdeb/news-and-ideas/blog/content/post/2024-12-13-ram-data-decay-research.md

 On this platform, we've struggled to get any preserved bits at all.
 We ended up disconnecting the battery and unplugging and, as quickly as humanly possible, plugging power cord back.
-The time without power was so short that it was unable to measure using stopwatch.
+The time without power was so short that it was impossible to measure using stopwatch.

 Our best 3 measurements were 36.06%, 39.28% and 41.04%, and the rest was so close to the worst possible result (50%) that it may as well be disregarded as a